Skip to main content

 Publication of winning papers

-The Society publishes the prize-winning entries and many are also published in prestigious journals such as the International Construction Law Review or the Construction Law Journal.
+The Society publishes the prize-winning entries and many have also been published in prestigious journals such as the International Construction Law Review and the Construction Law Journal.